 2. No dogs allowed

-3 All land adjacent to this fishery is private.
-Members who wish to be accompanied by a non- fishing-guest must be in possession of a named Non Fishing Guest Permit for each individual guest.
+3 All Land adjacent to these fisheries is private.
+Members who wish to be accompanied by a non-fishing guest must ensure that guest is in possession of a Non-Fishing Membership Ticket.

 4. Parking on Whitegreave Lane.
 Keep track clear.
 No parking at farm.
 Access to river over stile on A5013 and through farm gates and through fence upstream of bridge.